jvrck/bb-ripper/README.md

 ### Set the environment variables

-Open `env_setup.sh.example` and add the values for your environment.
-Rename the file to `env_setup.sh` Source the environment variables to add the to you session.
+To set the environment variables: Rename `env_setup.sh.example` to `env_setup.sh` after adding values for your environment, then source the environment variables to add them to your session.

 ```bash
 source env_setup.sh